eXist-db/exist-markdown/test.md

 ## Links

+Links can be specified directly or by reference.

-Now let's insert a link to our [homepage][1] using a reference!
-And here's a direct link to the [documentation](http://exist-db.org/exist/apps/docs "eXist-db Documentation").
+This [link][1] references a link definition given at the end of the document !
+And here's a direct link to the eXist [documentation](http://exist-db.org/exist/apps/docs "eXist-db Documentation").

 ## Images